 - Gather your board sauce ingredients, a sharp knife, and a large cutting board to assemble board sauce.

 - Place peeled garlic cloves in a small microwave-safe bowl with 1 tablespoon of water—cook in the microwave for 45 seconds.
 Garlic should be a little soft but still firm.
 Warming them will reduce the acidity of the raw garlic but still retain much of its flavor.

 - Remove garlic from the microwave and let them stand for 1 minute.

 - Remove seeds and stem from the pepper.
-I recommend using food-safe gloves to keep your hands from absorbing the serrano juices.
+Use food-safe gloves to keep your hands from absorbing the serrano juices.

 - Chop green onion, flat-leaf parsley, garlic, and serrano pepper together on the cutting board.

 - Add olive oil and vinegar.
-Continue chopping (mincing) these items until they incorporate the liquids.
+Continue chopping (mincing) the veg until they incorporate the liquid.

 - Season board sauce with salt and pepper and mix through.
-If the board sauce is too dry, add another tablespoon of olive oil to the mixture.
+If your board sauce is too dry, add another tablespoon of olive oil to the mixture.

 - 1/3 cup olive oil